Optimal Preconditioning and Fisher Adaptive Langevin Sampling: Conclusion

 \section{Conclusion}

-We derived an optimal preconditioning for the Langevin diffusion by maximizing the expected squared jumped distance, and subsequently we developed an adaptive MCMC algorithm that approximates the optimal preconditioning by applying an efficient quadratic cost recursion.
-Two possible topics for future research are: Firstly, it would be useful to investigate whether the Rao-Blackwellized score function differences that we use as the adaptation signal introduce any bias in the estimation of the inverse Fisher matrix.
+We derived an optimal preconditioning for the Langevin diffusion by optimizing the expected squared jumped distance, and subsequently we developed an adaptive MCMC algorithm that approximates the optimal preconditioning by applying an efficient quadratic cost recursion.
+Some possible topics for future research are: Firstly, it would be useful to investigate whether the score function differences that we use as the adaptation signal introduce any bias in the estimation of the inverse Fisher matrix.
 Secondly, it would be interesting to extend our method to learn the preconditioning for other gradient-based samplers such as Hamiltonian Monte Carlo (HMC), where such a matrix there is referred to as the inverse mass matrix.
 For HMC this is more complex since both the mass matrix and its inverse are needed in the iteration.
+Finally, it could be interesting to investigate adaptive schemes of the inverse Fisher matrix by using multiple parallel and interacting chains, similarly to ensemble covariance matrix estimation for Langevin diffusions \cite{Garbuno2020}.